BLCM/BLCMods/Borderlands 2 mods/Astor/Discord Solver/Discord Solver - Moxxi version v1.0.0/ReadMe.md

 ## Discord Solver (Moxxi Version)

-I noticed that Torgue never made any SMG with explosive bullet... in fact, this kind of machine gun don't exist at all in BL2.
+In their early days in the making of weapons, Dahl, in collaboration with Torgue create the Discord Solver, a SMG who fire explosive bullet.
+Unfortunately, the agreement between the two weapons manufacturers did not last long, and the production of the SMG stopped quickly -How ironic for a weapon that's named Discord Solver!- and Torgue created the Pocket Rocket.

+It would seem that Moxxi still has a specimen of the Discord Solver in her private Signature collection of weapons, but no one has ever seen it, not even Marcus ... so maybe it's just a legend after all?

-After searching a while, I discover that, a -very!- long time ago, Dahl made the Discord Solver, a SMG who fire explosive bullet... and a lost weapon can still be found submerged in a shallow pool in Frostburn Canyon.
+Anyway, remnant of the past, a *"lost"* Discord Solver (probably dropped by a bandit?) can still be found... submerged in a shallow pool in Frostburn Canyon.

 This is where you can find it...